ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 downstream(String projectName, String thresholdName = 'SUCCESS')
 ```

 Specifies a downstream job.
-The second arg, thresholdName, can one of four values: 'SUCCESS', 'UNSTABLE', 'FAILURE', 'ALWAYS'.
+The second arg, thresholdName, can one of four values: 'SUCCESS', 'UNSTABLE', 'FAILURE'.

 ## Extended Downstream
 ```groovy